School Health Services

 All school health personnel or those assigned to provide health care services should have on-going training for proper use of PPE.
 This will include identifying situations with potential risk for exposure, and how to properly put on, take off and dispose of PPE in a manner that protects themselves, the person receiving care, and others.

-This recommendation is in alignment with Transmission-Based Precautions which are the second tier of basic infection control practices.
-These practices are to be used in addition to Standard Precautions or persons who may be infected or colonized with certain infectious agents requiring additional precautions to prevent infection transmission.
+Transmission-Based Precautions are the second tier of basic infection control practices.
+These practices are to be used in addition to Standard Precautions with persons who may be infected or colonized with certain infectious agents requiring additional precautions to prevent infection transmission.

 CDC states some procedures performed on patients are more likely to generate higher concentrations of infectious respiratory aerosols than coughing, sneezing, talking, or breathing.
 These aerosol generating procedures (AGPs) potentially put healthcare personnel and others at an increased risk for pathogen exposure and infection.
 In the school setting, open suction of airways is an Aerosol Generating Procedure (AGP) but there is limited data regarding nebulizations as an AGP.
-CDC Clinical Question about COVID-19.
+Interim Infection Prevention and Control Recommendations for Healthcare Personnel During the Coronavirus Disease 2019 (COVID-19) Pandemic

 School health personnel should implement additional precautions (i.e., Contact, Droplet, and/or Airborne Precautions) for those with documented or suspected diagnoses (e.g., COVID-19, influenza or influenza like illness, RSV) when there is risk of contact with respiratory droplets by someone who is coughing, sneezing, or talking or performing respiratory procedures as appropriate.